Our verdict

 Heel stack

-Measuring the heel stack of the Altra We use an average of four tests.
-The video shows one of those tests, our caliper showed 23.1 mm.
+Measuring the heel stack of the There is not much support around the ankle either, so dont expect a firm foothold, our caliper showed 23.1 mm.
 Exactly as stated by the brand.

 While this is not considered minimalist, this stack is slightly thinner than average and feels grounded.
 We experienced a very intimate contact with the floor which made it easier to control our movements and make microadjustments with the feet.